 Phocids: True Seals

-Close your eyes, take a moment and picture a seal.
+Close your eyes, take a moment, and picture a seal.
 Chances are pretty good it was of a cute, barking, big-flippered marine mammal balancing a ball on its nose.
 It may come as a surprise, but when most people think of a seal they really aren't thinking of a seal at all.
 That cute animal with the ball on its nose is in fact a sea lion.
 Seals lack the muscles necessary to balance anything on their noses.
 So what is a seal exactly?

 An example of a true seal would be the harbor seal, also known as the common seal.
-They are found in both the Atlantic and the Pacific and can be found in large colonies during breading season.
+They are found in both the Atlantic and the Pacific and can be found in large colonies during breeding season.
 Monk seals, including the critically endangered Hawaiian monk seal, are also categorized as true seals.
 Oddly enough fur seals are not seals at all.
 They are really a type of sea lion.
 This does not help the already confused general public distinguish between seals and sea lions.

 Another seal that many people think of is the leopard seal.
 These creatures are found in the cold waters around the antarctic and are famous for preying upon penguins.
-They are typically aggressive and are well adapt hunters.
+They are typically aggressive and are well adept hunters.
 In many animated movies about penguins leopard seals, as well as killer whales, often play the villain.
-Its not that the leopard sea is evil, they are just doing what leopard seals do: eating cute, helpless, little penguins.
+It's not that the leopard sea is evil, they are just doing what leopard seals do: eating cute, helpless, little penguins.

 Otariids: The Sea Lion

 Otariids are easily distinguished from their phocid cousins by their visible external ear flaps, their large flippers, and their appearance in large groups.
 Another key distinguishing feature is that their fore flippers, the front flippers, are much more developed than those of the phocids.
-These large flippers are what sea lions use to move themselves through the water.
+These large flippers are what sea lions use to move through the water.
 Otariids can be broken up further into sea lions and fur seals.

 The main difference between the two is that fur seals have a thicker coat that includes an undercoat.
 Sea lions also have a more rounded snout whereas the fur seal has a more pointed nose.
-As horrible as it is, but one really easy way to tell them apart comes to us courtesy of the Discovery Channel.
+As horrible as it is, one really easy way to tell them apart comes to us courtesy of the Discovery Channel.
 If you have ever seen an episode of Shark Week chances are you have seen the specials that showcase the great white sharks jumping off the coast of South Africa.
 Those animals they are hunting are fur seals.
-The dark, short haired 'seals' that are commonly found in zoos are sea lions.
+The dark, short-haired 'seals' that are commonly found in zoos are sea lions.
 More often than not they are specifically California sea lions, which are known for their characteristic dog-like bark.

-What do They Have in Common?
+What Do They Have in Common?

 Seals and sea lions also have several physiological traits that they share.
 One of the most impressive is their dive reflex.
-During a dive pinnipeds are able to slow their heart beat, known as bradycardia, and shunt blood from their extremities.
+During a dive, pinnipeds are able to slow their heartbeat, known as bradycardia, and shunt blood from their extremities.
 This allows for them to conserve the oxygen in their blood and use it to move their bodies through the water on their dives.
 They also have a large volume of blood, most of which is stored in their spleens when not in use during dives.
 This large amount of blood helps to hold extra oxygen for them to use on their long deep dives.
 Some dives can last longer than twenty minutes!